Mia Perez-Arroyo, Esq.

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge is being in a male-dominated field.
 It was at least a decade before I went up against another female in my area of law.
 It was male-dominated and it still is.
-When I interviewed for the Health Quality Enforcement Section, they told me 'we don't normally do this' and that I was a gamble in their eyes as a woman and a woman of color.
+When I interviewed for the Health Quality Enforcement Section, they told me 'we don't normally do this' and that I was a gamble in their eyes as a woman and the youngest woman at that.
 But I put my foot through the door and they can't keep me out anymore.
 I'm still moving forward despite being told no. A lead prosecutor doesn't always have one look - they can look like me and be even more prepared than who they had in my position previously.

 What values are most important to you in your work and personal life?